-- \Critical thinking ability sufficient for clinical judgment. - \Interpersonal abilities sufficient to interact with individuals, families, and groups from a variety of social, emotional, cultural, and intellectual backgrounds. - \Communications abilities sufficient for interactions with others in verbal and written form. - \Physical abilities sufficient to move from room to room and maneuver in small places. - \Gross and fine motor abilities sufficient to provide safe and effective nursing care. - \Auditory abilities sufficient to monitor and assess health needs. - \Visual abilities sufficient for observation and assessment necessary in nursing care. - \Tactical ability sufficient for physical assessment.
+- Critical thinking ability sufficient for clinical judgment. - Interpersonal abilities sufficient to interact with individuals, families, and groups from a variety of social, emotional, cultural, and intellectual backgrounds. - Communications abilities sufficient for interactions with others in verbal and written form. - Physical abilities sufficient to move from room to room and maneuver in small places. - Gross and fine motor abilities sufficient to provide safe and effective nursing care. - Auditory abilities sufficient to monitor and assess health needs. - Visual abilities sufficient for observation and assessment necessary in nursing care. - Tactical ability sufficient for physical assessment.

-If an otherwise qualified student believes that he or she cannot met one or more of the standards without accommodation or modifications, the nursing program will determine, on an individual basis, whether or not the necessary modifications can be made reasonably.
+If an otherwise qualified student believes that he or she cannot meet one or more of the standards without accommodation or modifications, the nursing program will determine, on an individual basis, whether or not the necessary modifications can be made reasonably.
 The following process will be used:

-- \Upon admission to the nursing major, all students will have information regarding Core Performance Standards.
+Upon admission to the nursing major, all students will have information regarding Core Performance Standards.
 A copy is included with the clinical health requirement packet.
-The applicant is required to read, sign, date and submit to the Clinical Health Requirement D2L drop box. - \A student with disabilities who believes that he or she may need assistance in meeting the Core\Performance Standards\ should contact Disabilities Services at ETSU, Upper Level, and D.P.
-Culp Center or call 423-439-8346.
+The applicant is required to read, sign, date and submit to Project Concert.

+A student with disabilities who believes that he or she may need assistance in meeting the Core Performance Standards should contact Disabilities Services at ETSU, call 423-439-8346.

-I have read and understand the College of Nurs sing Core Performance Standards.
-By submitting this form, applicant verifies that the information given is o correct and complete.
-Signature: Date:
+I have read and understand the College of Nursing Core Performance Standards.
+By submitting this form, applicant verifies that the information given is correct and complete.